IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/source-and-deployment.md

 ![Set Deploy Location](../../assets/ProjectExplorer_05.png)

-If you need to browse to the exact deploy location which you would like to set, this can be done frm the **IFS Browser** by creating an IFS shortcut and using the right-click **Set Deploy Workspace Location** action from any directory.
+If you need to browse to the exact deploy location which you would like to set, this can be done from the **IFS Browser** by creating an IFS shortcut and using the right-click **Set Deploy Workspace Location** action from any directory.

 ![Set Deploy Workspace Location](../../assets/ProjectExplorer_06.png)